cuthbertLab/music21j/README.md

 point we're focusing on documenting usage; developer docs will come later.

-Music21j requires your users to have a relatively recent web browser.
-Safari 8+, Chrome since 2014 (v.32+), or Firefox since 2014 (v.
-26+) all work great.
-Internet Explorer 10+ works well too, though timing of playback can be a bit off.
-Currently these browsers also work, but support will be dropped at any time that they lack a feature useful for the project: IE 9, Safari 6 and 7, Chrome 2013 (v.24-31), and Firefox 2013 (v.17-26).
-Safari 5 and below and IE 8 and older are not supported.
+Music21j requires your users to have a relatively recent web browser -- at most one major version behind.
+Safari 8+, Chrome since 2015 (v.32+), or Firefox since 2014 (v.
+26+).
+Internet Explorer 11+
+works well too, though timing of playback can be a bit off.
+Edge works better, except there is no support for MIDI devices.

 Documentation
 -------------